akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 101: Saturday June 5, 2021

+**Pomodoros Completed**: 3

+**Today's Progress**: Worked on 2 exercises in Easy 5

+**My Feelings**: Worked hard and finished early for the week.
+Will come back and review flashcards for the weekend.
+Feels like I could use a rest break to keep going.

 ### Day 100: Friday June 4, 2021

 **Pomodoros Completed**: 8